Woody230/GradleExtensions/README.md

 ```

 * Applies the KSP plugin.
-* If the Kotlin Multiplatform plugin is applied:
+* If the Kotlin Multiplatform plugin has been applied:
   * Adds the KSP compiler from Kotlin Inject to KSP's common dependencies.
-  * Adds the Kotlin Inject runtime dependency to the commonMain source set.
+  * Adds the Kotlin Inject runtime dependency to the main source sets.

 ### multiplatform-compose-plugin